AlexHorvat/KhanAcademyViewer/README.md

 	<li>Git</li>
 	<li>Dmd 2 <a href="http://dlang.org/download.html" target="_blank">Download here</a></li>
 	<li>libcurl.so (in Fedora this is in the libcurl-devel package)</li>
 	<li>This means nothing to you?
-If you've got a fairly recent linux distribution, running the gnome desktop and can watch any video you come across, you should be fine</li>
+If you've got a fairly recent linux distribution, running the gnome desktop and can watch any video you come across, you should be fine (at least once you've figured out how to get the curl development files)</li>
 </ul>
 <br/>
 <i>Getting the source code</i>